dice-group/HTYLLM-PG/dashboard.md

 ---

 ### 4. **Weekly Report Form**
-Before each weekly meeting, all team members are required to fill out a designated report form.
+All team members are required to fill out a designated report form **by the start of each week**.
 The purpose of this form is to reflect on your weekly progress, outline challenges, and prepare updates for the meeting.

 Please ensure to complete the form before our weekly meetings!